docker/docs/content/manuals/docker-hub/quickstart.md

 3. In the filters, select **Docker Official Image**.

-   Filtering by Trusted Content ensures that you see only high-quality, secure images, curated by Docker and verified publishing partners.
+   Filtering by Trusted Content ensures that you see only high-quality, secure images curated by Docker and verified publishing partners.

-4. In the results, select the Nginx image.
+4. In the results, select the **nginx** image.

    Selecting the image opens the image's page where you can learn more about how to use the image.
-In the page, you'll also find the `docker pull` command to pull the image.
+On the page, you'll also find the `docker pull` command to pull the image.

 Now that you've found an image, it's time to pull and run it on your device.